 In December 2022, a small camp of approximately 50 Grey Headed Flying-foxes were observed roosting in Casuarina trees adjacent to the Denman Van Village.
 By February 2023, this number had swelled to over 1000. (pers. obs.
-T. Ward) This camp is on predominantly private land but close to Council and Crown land.
-The extent of the camp is shown in map 3 below.
+T. Ward) This camp was predominantly on private land but later the camp shifted to Sandy Creek which is a mix of Council and Crown land.